Gaseous Dynamical Friction: a Numerical Study of Extended Perturbers: Numerical Method

-To test the behaviour of the numerically modelled gas under different conditions, it is necessary to explore the scale free parameter space of $A$ and Mach number.
+To test the numerically modelled gas under different conditions, it is necessary to explore the scale-free parameter space of $A$ and Mach number.
 The setup is constrained by the periodic boundary conditions, setting an upper limit on how long the scenario can be run before the wake reaches the edge of the box, and so wraps around.
 This time is defined by the edge length of the box and the initial velocity of the gaseous background.
 A range of Mach numbers were probed, exploring the regime around the strongest gaseous signal at $\mathcal{M}=1$.
-The majority of the boxes are run for $t=15t_c$, with the larger boxes pushed to $t=150t_c$.
-Each box was run until the wake reached close to the edge of the periodic box.
-If it were run longer, the edge of the over-dense wake would rap around.
-Larger boxes allow for longer runs, but at the cost of reduced mass resolution, critical to recovering the small over-densities in the wake structure.
-Our setup reaches $t=15t_c$ in the standard runs, and the largest boxes reach $t=150t_c$, while still retaining acceptable mass resolution.
+The majority of the boxes are run for $t=15t_c$, with the larger boxes pushed to $t=150t_c$, but at the cost of reduced mass resolution, critical to recovering the small over-densities in the wake structure.
+We have checked that the lowest resolution runs are still retaining acceptable mass resolution.